 ITF-14 Carton Barcodes

 An outer delivery carton barcode is called an ITF-14 Barcode (it is also sometimes called GTIN 14 or TUN).
-ITF-14 Carton Barcodes are 14-digits long (they are generated from the retail product’s 13-digit EAN13 barcode number).
+ITF-14 carton codes are 14 digits long (they are generated from the retail product’s 13-digit EAN13 barcode number).
+If you need a barcode for the outer delivery carton (for your carton of multiple product), you can purchase one below.

 Sample ITF-14 Carton Code